 How & where are your journals shelved?

 Most of our journal collections are electronic and can be accessed online.
 The Medical Library’s print journal collection, containing historical volumes and titles not available online, is stored offsite.
-Please submit a request for article(s) you need using the ILL form.
+Please submit a request for article(s) you need using the Order Articles and Books form.
 There is no charge for this service.

 A limited number of current, unbound print journals are stored in the back room on the 12th floor of the library.

 The Library Catalog indicates which journal years and volumes are current or bound, as well as which volumes are owned by particular BU libraries.
 ‘Lacks’ notes indicate missing volumes or issues.
 In the case of current journals, you can ask for the issue you need at the circulation desk.

 Can I take a journal out of the library?